Chapter 8 - Musculoskeletal Health

 Fibromyalgia consists of a multi symptom syndrome characterized by widespread diffuse treatment-resistant, non-inflammatory joint and muscle pains of at least 3 months duration.1 Two common symptoms are: reduced muscle strength and rapid fatigue with patients typically being unfit.2, 3, 4

-Fibromyalgia is difficult to manage, but physical training combined with cognitive behavioural therapy has been recognized as being the most promising treatment.5 Meta-analysis of random controlled trials conclude that aerobic training has a beneficial effect on pain, fatigue, depressed mood and quality of life symptoms.6 Aerobic training is thought to have the main effect on physical fitness and quality of life, whilst strength training having a greater effect on pain, tender points, depression and quality of life.7
+Fibromyalgia is difficult to manage, but physical training combined with cognitive behavioural therapy has been recognized as being the most promising treatment.5 Meta-analysis of random controlled trials conclude that aerobic training has a beneficial effect on pain, fatigue, depressed mood and quality of life symptoms.6 Aerobic training is thought to have the main effect on physical fitness and quality of life, whilst strength training has a greater effect on pain, tender points, depression and quality of life.7

 Contrary to common belief, there is no evidence that regular physical activity promotes the development of osteoarthritis (OA), provided there is no associated major joint injury.8